-For the revision of this bulletin on school library service, indebtedness is acknowledged to the many persons who have helped in bringing it to completion.
-Those who participated in the preparation of the June, 1949, bulletin provided a helpful outline for this present revision.
-The idea of revision originated with Mrs. Irene Gullette, Supervisor of School Libraries, 1954-1956, and the Kentucky Association of School Librarians assumed responsibility for the work.

-Miss Ruth Wheeler, Librarian, Morton Junior High School, Lexington, served as chairman of the committee, appointed by the president of K.A.S.L., Mrs. Harry Wood Paxton, High School Librarian, Shelbyville.
-Miss Wheeler also headed a subcommittee which undertook the task of coordinating and editing the manuscript and making decisions as to the final form of the bulletin.
-She was assisted by Miss Azile Wofford, Associate Professor, Department of Library Science, University of Kentucky, and Miss Nella Bailey, following her appointment as Supervisor of School Libraries.
+For the revision of this bulletin on school library service indebtedness is acknowledged to the persons who have helped in bringing it to completion.
+Appreciation is expressed to the committee who wrote the 1957 edition.
+Miss Ruth Wheeler, Librarian, Morton Junior High School, Lexington, served as chairman of the committee.
+She was assisted by Miss Azile Wofford, Associate Professor, Department of Library Science, University of Kentucky.

-Besides those three, other committee members writing portions of the bulletin were: Miss Laura K. Martin, Associate Professor and Mrs. Emma Lou Leckey, Assistant Professor, both of the Department of Library Science, University of Kentucky; Miss Ruby Trower, Librarian, Lafayette Senior High School and Mrs. Edna Edwards, Librarian, Kenwick Elementary School, both in Fayette County.
-Miss George Ann Carpenter, elementary teacher-librarian, Shelbyville schools contributed the art work for the cover of the Bulletin.
+Besides those two, other committee members writing portions of the 1957 bulletin were: Miss Laura K. Martin, Associate Professor and Mrs. Emma Lou Leckey, Assistant Professor, both of the Department of Library Science, University of Kentucky; Miss Ruby Trower, Supervisor of Library Service, Lexington city schools, Mrs. Edna Edwards, formerly librarian in the Fayette County schools, Miss George Ann Carpenter, Elementary Librarian, Shelbyville schools, contributed the art work for the cover of the bulletin.